 A far cry from the class of ‘To Catch a Thief’, but these gritty action blockbusters see Jason Statham punch and kick his way across the South of France.
 Notable locations include Cassis, near Marseilles which acted as a key plot location in Transporter 2.
 (More info)

-This TV series focuses on the Mayor of Marseille (Gérard Depardieu) as he battles his protégé for control of the city.
-The second series has been released and continues to showcase this beautiful city.
+This French TV series on Netflix focuses on the Mayor of Marseille (Gérard Depardieu) as he battles his protégé for control of the city.
+The second series has been released and continues to showcase the beauty of Marseille.
 If you haven’t see it yet, then I do highly recommend watching!

-Expect great drama, skullduggery, South of France sunshine and a fair dose of French naughtiness.
+Expect great drama, skullduggery, southern France sunshine, and a fair dose of French naughtiness.